§ 410.10 Statutory Authority

 - responsibilities of the public defender and staff as compared with the same requirements and responsibilities of the U.S. attorney and staff.

-§ 420.10.40 Appointment of a Committee to Assess the Qualifications of Candidates for the Position of Federal Public Defender and of the Federal Public Defender for Reappointment
+§ 420.10.40 Appointment of a Committee to Assess the Qualifications of Federal Public Defender Candidates and of the Federal Public Defender for Reappointment

 - (a)In view of the intent of Congress to insulate the federal public defender from the involvement of the district court before which the defender principally practices, the recruitment and screening of candidates for the office of federal public defender and the evaluation of federal public defender performance prior to reappointment should be a function of the court of appeals rather than the district court.